African palm civet

 The African palm civet (Nandinia binotata), also known as the two-spotted palm civet, is a small feliform mammal widely distributed in sub-Saharan Africa.
-It is listed as Least Concern on the IUCN Red List.
+It is listed as least concern on the IUCN Red List.
+It is the sole member of the superfamily Nandinioidea and the most genetically isolated carnivoran.

 Characteristics

 The African palm civet is grey to dark brown with dark spots on the back.
-It has short legs, small ears, a lean body, and a long ringed tail.
-It has two sets of scent glands on the lower abdomen and between the third and fourth toes on each foot, which secrete a strong smelling substance used to mark territory and in mating.
+It has short legs, small ears, a lean body, and a long, ringed tail.
+It has two sets of scent glands on the lower abdomen and between the third and fourth toes on each foot, which secrete a strong-smelling substance used to mark territory and in mating.
 Adult females reach a body length of 37–61 cm with a 34–70 cm long tail and weigh 1.2–2.7 kg.
 Adult males reach 39.8–62.5 cm in body length with a 43–76.2 cm long tail and weigh 1.3–3 kg.

 The African palm civet's ear canal is not divided and cartilaginous at the end.

 Distribution and habitat

-The African palm civet ranges throughout much of sub-Saharan Africa from Guinea to South Sudan, south to Angola and into eastern Zimbabwe.
+The African palm civet ranges throughout much of sub-Saharan Africa from Guinea to South Sudan, south to Angola, and into eastern Zimbabwe.
 It has been recorded in deciduous forests, lowland rainforests, gallery and riverine forests, savanna woodlands, and logged forests up to an elevation of 2500 m.

 In the 1950s, one individual was wild-caught on Bioko Island.
 However, it was not recorded on the island during subsequent surveys between 1986 and 2015.

 In Guinea's National Park of Upper Niger, it was recorded during surveys conducted in 1996 to 1997.

 In Senegal, it was observed in 2000 in Niokolo-Koba National Park, which encompasses mainly open habitat dominated by grasses.

-In Gabon’s Moukalaba-Doudou National Park, it was recorded in forested areas during a camera-trapping survey in 2012.
+In Gabon's Moukalaba-Doudou National Park, it was recorded in forested areas during a camera-trapping survey in 2012.
 In Batéké Plateau National Park, it was recorded only west of the Mpassa River during surveys carried out between June 2014 and May 2015.

 In Liberian Upper Guinean forests, it was sighted in Gbarpolu County and Bong County during surveys in 2013.

 In Zanzibar, it was recorded in groundwater forest on Unguja Island in 2003.

 Behaviour and ecology

 The African palm civet is a nocturnal, largely arboreal mammal that spends most of the time on large branches, among lianas in the canopy of trees.
-It eats fruits such as those of the African corkwood tree (Musanga cecropioides), Uapaca, persimmon (Diospyros hoyleana), fig trees (Ficus), papayas (Carica papaya) and bananas (Musa).
+It eats fruits such as those of the African corkwood tree (Musanga cecropioides), Uapaca, persimmon (Diospyros hoyleana), fig trees (Ficus), papayas (Carica papaya), and bananas (Musa).

 Males have home ranges of 34–153 ha and females of 29–70 ha.
 The home range of a dominant male includes home ranges of several females.